ybivanov/QA-and-Automation-101/lesson04/README.md

-# Lesson 4 - Testing Fedora 24 Changes
+# Testing Fedora 24 Changes

 In this lesson we will be creating test plans and test cases for changes in the upcoming Fedora 24 release.
 You need to prepare necessary user accounts and your